Zerodha charges one of the lowest brokerage fees of flat Rs. 20 for Intraday trading in India.

 Zerodha Fund Withdrawal Charges

-Zerodha doesn’t charge any fee for withdrawing funds from your trading to your bank account.
+Zerodha doesn’t charge any fee for withdrawing funds from your trading account to your bank account.

 Zerodha fund withdrawal charges – Rs 0